astropy/astropy/docs/visualization/wcsaxes/ticks_labels_grid.rst

 of the coordinate (``0`` or ``1``).

-Each coordinate is an instance of the :class:`~wcsaxes.coordinate_helpers.CoordinateHelper` class, which can be used to control the appearance of the ticks, tick labels, grid lines, and axis labels associated with that coordinate.
+Each coordinate is an instance of the :class:`~astropy.visualization.wcsaxes.coordinate_helpers.CoordinateHelper` class, which can be used to control the appearance of the ticks, tick labels, grid lines, and axis labels associated with that coordinate.